xeus2001/wl3/README.md

-# wl3
+# Wasteland 3 Save Game Decoder/Encoder

-Wasteland 3 Save Game Decoder/Encoder
+This is to encode and decode Wasteland 3 save games.